writetome51/typescript-base-class/README.md

 		configuration: IGetterSetterConfiguration
 	   ) : void
 	   /*********************
+	   Use this method when you have a bunch of properties that need getter and/or setter functions that all do the same thing.
+It attaches the same getter function and setter function to each property.
 	   IGetterSetterConfiguration is this object:
 	   {
 	        get_setterFunction?: (
 	            propertyName: string, index?: number, propertyNames?: string[]
 	        ) => Function,
-	            // get_setterFunction takes the string property name as first argument and
+	            // get_setterFunction takes the property name as first argument and
 	            // returns the setter function.
 The setter function must take one
 	            // parameter and return void.

 	        get_getterFunction?: (
 	            propertyName: string, index?: number, propertyNames?: string[]
 	        ) => Function
-	            // get_getterFunction takes the string property name as first argument and
+	            // get_getterFunction takes the property name as first argument and
 	            // returns the getter function.
 The getter function must return something.
 	   }
 	   *********************/